Haro-95/image-shrink/README.md

 - React.js with TypeScript
 - Redux Toolkit for state management
 - Styled Components for styling
-- browser-image-compression for image optimization
+- Browser-image-compression for image optimization
 - React Dropzone for file uploading

 ## Getting Started